 StorkJet’s CEO, Renata Niedziela, had the opportunity to give a short interview in the newest release of the Aircraft IT Magazine – the leading industry magazine.

 Please read the text below to learn about the history of StorkJet, the immediate company’s plans, and some details about our AdvancedAPM.

 Renata Niedziela, Managing Director, StorkJet, Shares the story behind the most precise Aircraft Performance Monitoring based on QAR data and machine learning

 Renata Niedziela is the Managing Director at StorkJet.
 She is leading a team implementing the new approach to Aircraft Performance Monitoring.
 Her adventure in aviation started by programming her own QAR raw data reader and associated analytics tools.
-Renata holds a master’s degree from AGH University of Science and Technology in Cracow in software engineering and MBA at the Cracow University of Economics.
+Renata holds a master’s degree from AGH University of Science and Technology in Cracow in software engineering and an MBA at the Cracow University of Economics.

-Aircraft IT: Your name, your job title and the name of the business?
+Aircraft IT: Your name, your job title, and the name of the business?

 RN: Renata Niedziela, Managing Director, StorkJet